MicrosoftDocs/xamarin-communitytoolkit/docs/converters/booltoobjectconverter.md

 # BoolToObjectConverter

-The BoolToObjectConverter is a converter that allows users to convert a `boolean` value binding to a specific object.
+The BoolToObjectConverter is a converter that allows users to convert a `bool` value binding to a specific object.
 By providing both a `TrueObject` and a `FalseObject` in the converter the appropriate object will be used depending on the value of the binding.

 ## Syntax